open-component-model/ocm/docs/reference/ocm_add_componentversions.md

 additionally the <code>-V</code> is given, the resources of those additional components will be added by value.

+The <code>--replace</code> option allows users to specify whether adding an element with the same name and extra identity but different version as an existing element append (false) or replace (true) the existing element.

 The source, resource and reference list can be composed according to the commands [ocm add sources](ocm_add_sources.md), [ocm add resources](ocm_add_resources.md), [ocm add references](ocm_add_references.md), respectively.